Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Do you need to write an ethical will?
 No. Ethical wills are completely voluntary and are not legally binding.
 Even so, many people still feel compelled to write one.
 Historically, ethical wills were mostly written privately and shared amongst family members, although a person might include an apprentice, student, or other close individuals in viewing their will.
 The wish to maintain a living memory and reach a level of symbolic immortality is compelling, and an ethical will is a simple way to make sure your wishes and stories are documented.

-In addition, there could be a number of practical reasons to draft an ethical will.
-The will can be as simple as a document outlining the distribution of financially non-valuable family artifacts that may have great meaning to you.
+In addition, there could be several practical reasons to draft an ethical will.
+The will can be as simple as a document outlining the distribution of (financially) non-valuable family artifacts that may have significant meaning to you.
 Or, it could be used as a therapeutic exercise to look into the face of mortality and face a level of death anxiety.
 For some, drafting an ethical will could be an obligatory aspect of their spirituality and religion, or a family tradition.

 Writing an ethical will could begin as a daunting task, but there are steps you can take to help you start the process:

-• Firstly, when?
-Writing an ethical will might feel like something you have to painstakingly carve out while on your deathbed, but you can start drafting your ethical will at any point in your life.
-While most individuals begin to write their ethical will as they grow older in age, there is no definitive age in which you must begin writing your will.
-One option for a younger writer is making notes for the will during periods of reflection, and adding on to it as time passes, drafting the complete will throughout the years.
+You can start drafting your ethical will at any point in your life.
+While most people begin to write their ethical will as they grow older, there is no perfect age at which you should begin.
+Younger writers might begin making notes for the will during periods of reflection and add to it as time passes, drafting the complete will over the years.

-• What about?
-When drafting your ethical will, it can be hard to start the actual act of organizing and writing out the information.
-Firstly, it can be good to look towards other resources for inspiration when starting out.
 Rereading journal or diary entries, talking to family members, or looking through photos could help jog memories.
 Think about categorizing your writing as well.
-Some recommended sections could be: stories and memories; apologizes, debts, and final words; values and traditions; and hopes for the future.
+Some recommended sections could be: stories and memories; apologies, debts, and final words; values and traditions; and hopes for the future.
 The writing can be as simple or intricate as you prefer.

 Get started with a free, instant quote